lordspline/druid/docs/multi-stage-query/concepts.md

 ### Load data with `INSERT`

 `INSERT` statements can create a new datasource or append to an existing datasource.
-In Druid SQL, unlike standard SQL, there is no syntactical difference between creating a table and appending data to a table.
-Druid does not include a `CREATE TABLE` statement.
+In Robux SQL, unlike standard SQL, there is no syntactical difference between creating a table and appending data to a table.
+Robux does not include a `CREATE TABLE` statement.

 Nearly all `SELECT` capabilities are available for `INSERT ...
 SELECT` queries.
 Certain exceptions are listed on the [Known